-This section describes the development of the Pajarito Plateau BLM dataset for the purpose of generating BLM-based copper WQC; it also describes how those data were used to generate an MLR equation for the Pajarito Plateau.
+This section describes the development of the Pajarito Plateau BLM dataset for the purpose of generating BLM-based copper WQC output.
+It also describes how those outputs were used to generate MLR equations for the Pajarito Plateau (i.e., the copper SSWQC).